Today, we’re talking about free financial advice and really all financial advice.

 The number of wealthy women who have shared that they continue to get unsolicited financial advice is mind-boggling.
-And interestingly, I’m not hearing the same complaint from men.

 But over the years, I’ve learned a few things about unsolicited and solicited financial advice.

-About 75% of people over the age of 65 living in poverty are women.
-Many were not broke or poor while working or married.
 Getting good advice from a qualified advisor is critical to securing a retirement and financial future you love.

 Now, the situations I’ve seen are different.